High-speed rail in Uzbekistan

 Services from Tashkent to Almaty, Kazakhstan have been steadily improving from a travel time of 30 hours during the Soviet era to 16.5 hours as of 2017.
 There is also a 1.5 hour customs stop at the border.
 The service uses Tulpar-Talgo equipment of joined Uzbek-Kazakh rail cars.
-Similarly, the route from Almaty to the Chinese HSR rail head at Urumqi has been upgraded to 8 hours (change of gauge), qualifying as a higher-speed rail link.
-Chinese may be looking to develop the entire Urumqi and Tashkent segment into a full speed HSR line due to Belt and Road, but as of 2017 this is far from certain.
+Similarly, the route from Almaty to the Chinese HSR rail head at Ürümqi has been upgraded to 8 hours (change of gauge), qualifying as a higher-speed rail link.
+The Chinese may be looking to develop the entire Ürümqi and Tashkent segment into a full speed HSR line due to Belt and Road, but as of 2017 this is far from certain.
 There is also a track gauge difference that effectively prevents high speed usage of current Uzbek HSR by China.

 In January 2021, the Kazakh Prime Minister Asqar Mamin announced plans to extend the line in Tashkent across the border to Shymkent and Turkestan.

 In April 2022, the Asian Infrastructure Investment Bank provided a $108 million loan to Uzbekistan for electrification of the 465km line between Bukhara and Khiva, and high-speed trainsets are intended to eventually travel between Tashkent and Khiva.
 The current unelectrified line already has a design speed of 250 kph, and running the Afrosiyob trainsets will reduce travel time from six hours to two hours.
 In November 2022, President Shavkat Mirziyoyev announced that high-speed service to Khiva will be launched in 2024, and announced the launch of construction on an electrified high-speed rail extension to Nukus, decreasing travel times between Tashkent and Nukus from 16 hours to 7 hours.

 In June 2024 Uzbekistan acquired six high-speed trains from Hyundai.
 The new trains will be named “Jalaladdin Manguberdi” in honor of the historical hero of Uzbekistan, emphasizing cultural significance and respect for national history.
 The trains are planned to operate on the “Tashkent – Urgench – Khiva” route, linking the capital with important tourist and economic centers of the country.
 This opens new opportunities for the development of domestic tourism and promotes economic growth in the regions.
 Each electric train will consist of seven cars and can carry up to 351 passengers.
 The maximum speed of the trains will be 250 kilometers per hour, significantly reducing travel time and making journeys between cities more convenient and faster.
+The new train was launched in May 2026.